-The acquired product rights represent developed technology of products approved for sales in the market, which we refer to as marketed products, and have finite useful lives.
-They are amortized on a straight line basis over a weighted average period of 10 years.
-These estimates will be adjusted accordingly if the final identifiable intangible asset valuation generates results, including corresponding useful lives and related amortization methods, which differ from the preliminary estimates, or if the above scope of intangible assets is modified.
+The acquired product rights represent developed technology of products approved for sales in the market, which the Company refers to as marketed products, and have finite useful lives.
+They are amortized on a straight-line basis over a weighted average period of 10 years.